 Not very big like other aquariums but there is so much to learn here.
 Our favorite was looking at planktons through a microscope and seeing the full life cycle of jellyfish.
 You also get to go on a tall ship and learn about it.
 Do visit Dana Point during the Tall Ship Festival happening this September 8-10, 2017.

-Take in the View at the Breakwater
+Fun Things to do in Dana Point: Take in the View at the Breakwater

 Walk to the breakwater behind Ocean Institute to be surprised by the magnificent view you didn’t think was there even after a day at Baby Beach.
 One of the best spots in Dana Point to take it all in.
 A must visit when you’re in Dana Point.
 Hold on to the kids and be careful not to do crazy stuff.

-Dana Point Lookout Cabana
+Fun Things to do in Dana Point: Dana Point Lookout Cabana

 One of the highest spots in Dana Point is this lookout cabana that offers a sweeping view of the harbor below.
-A must see!
+A must-see!

-Rent a Bike at Wheel Fun Rentals
+Fun Things to do in Dana Point with Kids: Rent a Bike at Wheel Fun Rentals

-One of the Family Friendly Things to Do in Dana Point is to rent a bike and pedal around Doheny Beach on a Surrey bike that fits four or a double surrey that fits more.
+One of the Family-Friendly Things to Do in Dana Point is to rent a bike and pedal around Doheny Beach on a Surrey bike that fits four or a double surrey that fits more.
 The kids had so much and wanted us to pedal another round around the beach.
 Great way to start a vacation and build an appetite for lunch as well.
 They may be fully booked by noon so plan on going early.

 Where we rented a Surrey Bike.
 Doheny beach is perfect for surfing, hanging out with friends, picnic by the beach and playing beach volleyball.
 Parking is $6 for an hour or $15 for the day-use.
 Doheny Surf Festival also happens every June.